 A great way to make sure you are up-to-date with your home/rental insurance is to document your most expensive or prized possessions to make sure you are accurately covered.
 Also, confirm that you are covered for any natural disasters that may be more common for your location.

-Here are a few additional types of insurances that you may have and again, take time to look them over to make sure everything is up-to-date and you are sufficiently covered.
+Here are a few additional types of insurances that you may have.
+Again, take time to look them over to make sure your information is up-to-date and you are sufficiently covered.

 - Dental insurance